qut-dmrc/DMRC_Academic_Twitter_Archive_Collector/FAQs.md

 <br>

 #### I lost my connection/Windows forced an update/something went wrong during processing/uploading to BigQuery.
 Do I have to re-collect these files?
 If you've had an external issue, and this issue occurred during the <i>processing</i> or <i>uploading</i> stage, you can move your collected json files from `DATA_collector/my_collections/your_directory/collected_json` to `DATA_collector/json_input_files`.
 Run DATA again and select option 2 to process the files without re-collecting.
-If the issue was a program error, send an email with the log file attached to laura.vodden@qut.edu.au.
+If the issue was a program error, please create an issue and attach your log file.

 <br>
 <br>